VIRGIN COSMOPOLITAN RECIPE

 The History of the Virgin Cosmopolitan

-Some say the Vodka-based Cosmopolitan can be traced back to Provincetown, Massachusetts in the 1970s, while others say South Beach, Florida during the mid-1980s.
+Some say the vodka-based Cosmopolitan can be traced back to Provincetown, Massachusetts in the 1970s, while others say South Beach, Florida during the mid-1980s.

 Tips for Making the Perfect Virgin Cosmopolitan

-- Fresh Citrus Juice
+Use Fresh Lime Juice

-Fresh juice adds that extra zing and zest that’ll make your mocktails world class.
-Therefore, we highly recommend pressing your own Lime Juice and Orange Juice instead of buying the bottled stuff.
+Fresh citrus juice adds that extra zing and zest that’ll make your Cosmopolitan mocktail world class.
+That’s why we highly recommend pressing your own lime juice and orange juice instead of buying the bottled stuff.
 That’s right – juice your own juice.
-Trust us, the difference is like night and day.The sweetness of your oranges will naturally vary with the season, but using freshly pressed Orange Juice will give your Virgin Cosmopolitan a delightful smoothness and sweetness.Be sure to check out our article about how to extract more juice from your fruits.
+Trust us, the difference is like night and day.
+The sweetness of your oranges will vary with the season, but using freshly pressed orange juice will give your Virgin Cosmopolitan a delightful smoothness and sweetness.

-- Use Cranberry Juice Mix
+Use Cranberry Juice Mix

-As Ricardo ‘Rico’ Dynan – Bartender and Absolut Global Brand Ambassador – puts it, “Many bartenders say they started bartending 5 BC or 10 BC—before Cranberry Juice was released.
+As Ricardo ‘Rico’ Dynan – Bartender and Absolut Global Brand Ambassador – puts it, “many bartenders say they started bartending 5 BC or 10 BC – ‘before cranberry’ juice was released.
 Once it hit the market, everyone started using it.”
 Trust Rico on this one.

-Variations of a Virgin Cosmopolitan Mocktail
+Variations of a Cosmopolitan Mocktail

 Gentle Sea Breeze

-The Sea Breeze, like the Cosmopolitan, belongs to the so-called “Cape Cod” family, and this alcohol-free version combines equal parts of Cranberry Juice and Grapefruit Juice over Ice for a deliciously refreshing drink experience.
-It delivers a sweet and tangy flavor profile, with the tartness of the Cranberry Juice complemented by the citrusy notes of the Grapefruit Juice.
-Here’s how to make a Gentle Sea Breeze.
+The Sea Breeze, like the Cosmopolitan, belongs to the so-called “Cape Cod” family.
+This alcohol-free version combines equal parts of cranberry juice and grapefruit juice over ice for a delicious drink experience.
+It delivers a sweet and tangy flavor profile, with the tartness of the cranberry juice complemented by the citrusy notes of the grapefruit juice.

 Serving and Garnish Ideas for a Virgin Cosmopolitan

-To garnish your Virgin Cosmo, peel one Orange Zest strip and hold the strip over the glass, then give it a quick twist to express the oils before dropping it into your glass.
-Those incredible Orange aromas will elevate your drink to a whole new level.
+- To garnish your Virgin Cosmopolitan mocktail, peel one orange zest strip and hold it over the glass.
+Then give it a quick twist to express the oils before dropping it into the drink.
+Those incredible orange aromas will elevate your drink even further.

 OTHER MOCKTAILS YOU MIGHT LIKE: